NOVEMBER 13 - 16 2025

 • For High School students to Adults

-• High School student teams require the addition of an Adult
+• High School student teams require the addition of an adult filmmaking mentor

-• Considering this is with Light House Studio, we have a professional actor database for you to have on hand.
-Additionally, you can use your friends and peers as well.
+• We have a professional actor database for you to select from, and you can also use your friends and peers.
 There is no max to the amount of actors you have in your film, as long no one from your Adrenaline Team is an actor.

-• The creation process from start to finish and screening will take place at Light House Studio located at the Vinegar Hill Theatre 220 W. Market Street, Charlottesville, VA.
+• The creation process from start to finish will be at Light House Studio located at the Vinegar Hill Theatre 220 W. Market Street, Charlottesville, VA.

-Check out what other teams have done in past AFP competitions!
+See what other teams have done in previous AFP competitions!

 • Steve Robillard